by Bone Garden Cantina - November 17, 2017

 Instead, pair your tequila with a traditional sangrita!
 Unlike the numbing effect of salt and lime, this non-alcoholic beverage is served to compliment the taste of 100% blue agave Tequila.
 So where do you get sangrita?
 Many tequila bars prepare a house recipe, but it’s often not on the menu.
 And like opinions, everyone has their own recipe.
 The basic ingredients everyone agrees on include freshly squeezed lime juice, orange juice and hot sauce or chilis.
 Sangrita is red in color (the translation is, after all, “little blood”) and should be slightly spicy and slightly sweet.
 Some add tomato juice, but others vehemently oppose this.
 Another popular ingredient is pomegranate juice.
 There are even delicious green sangritas out there waiting to be discovered – usually prepared with cilantro, jalapeño and pineapple.
 Regardless of recipe variations, the traditional method of drinking it is to alternate sips of tequila with sangrita.
 This allows you to experience the tequila more fully by cleansing the palate between sips, making the drinking experience last longer and more enjoyable.
 So relax, boss, and take your time with your tequila.

 So that’s it!
 You’ve now officially learned how to drink Tequila like a boss.
 You won’t get a certificate, but you will be the boss the next time you belly up to a tequila bar.
 Well done!
 Now come by and see us at Bone Garden Cantina where you can choose one of our 100% Blue Agave tequilas.
+Remember to bring your ID, or if you are getting one from one of those fake id websites, make sure to bring that!
+(Just kidding!)
 We don’t sell mixtos (just say no!) and we are picky about our selections – so you can feel confident that you are getting a high quality tequila crafted in a traditional way.
 And don’t forget to pair it with our in-house, fresh made sangrita (note: it’s not on the menu, so just ask us for it).
 Hasta pronto!